 Command Response ERROR?
 Returns the 32-bit error register value only ERROR?
 ON Returns the error register value and its text description ERROR?
-ALL Returns the list of all error register values and their text descriptions
+ALL Returns the list of all error register values and their text descriptions processor.
+This will also clear the power-down detect flag.

-5.16.17.
-Reboot Camera
+5.17.17.Reboot Camera